soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Pipeline Incidents by Pipeline Type (Stacked Bar Chart)**:

-This chart categorizes incidents by pipeline type (e.g., aboveground, underground) for each year, revealing higher incident rates in underground and aboveground pipelines, highlighting where more frequent monitoring is needed.
+In this stacked bar chart, incidents are categorized by pipeline type (e.g., aboveground, underground) for each year.
+The chart reveals that underground and aboveground pipelines have higher incident rates compared to others.
+This information can guide resource allocation for inspection and maintenance, as these pipeline types may need more frequent monitoring.
+By focusing on the most vulnerable pipeline types, companies can optimize resource usage and reduce the likelihood of leaks or breaks in the future.

 #### Script Summary:
 ```python